SPARC-FAIR-Codeathon/2025-team-F/README.md

 AI can produce powerful tools for predicting and analysing a wide range of physiological biomarkers.
 Researchers want to use physiological time series data train AI models to answer scientific questions and distill impactful medical insights.
 They need a tool that allows them to seamlessly discover and generate augmented data from publicly available physiological data.

 ### Limited Accessibility:
-- SPARC boasts a trove of datasets and tools, but these can be difficult to access and deploy for users that are not proficient in coding.
+- SPARC boasts a trove of datasets and tools, but some of these can be difficult to access and deploy for users that are not proficient in coding.
 ### Poor Findability
-- There is no tool to easily search and collect relevant datafiles from the data sets available on SPARC, leaving data underutilised.
+- There is no tool to easily search and collect relevant datafiles from the data sets available within o<sup>2</sup>S<sup>2</sup>PARC, leaving data underutilised.
 ### Difficulties in Reusability:
 - Without a standardized approach to data augmentation, researchers may struggle to replicate or pipelines for different datasets or research contexts.
-- There is limited data available that is similar enough to be used for training a given AI tool.
-Data augmentation

 ## Our solution - (SPARCats)
-We have developed a robust data augmentation toolkit in Python (SPARCats) that runs within o<sup>2</sup>S<sup>2</sup>PARC to generate synthetic datasets.
+We have developed a robust SPARC augmented timeseries (SPARCats) toolkit that runs within o<sup>2</sup>S<sup>2</sup>PARC to generate synthetic datasets.
+This toolkit empowers researchers to easily create pipelines that incorporate novel or published data as augmented training data for AI models.
+SPARCats includes a number of cookie-cutter services:
+- **Search** - The search feature enables the user to search for related datasets by filtering on experiment type, species, sex, and organ.
+With a little further tweaking, this module can become a become a general purpose sparc portal search service embedded within o<sup>2</sup>S<sup>2</sup>PARC.
+See tutorial #TODO
+- **Augment** - The augment feature enables the user to perform a configurable data augmentation through the methods of [TODO].
+The resulting synthetic dataset can be saved or piped directly into training an AI model.
+See tutorial #TODO
+- **Split data** - The split data feature allows for the user to perform a configurable test/train data split for training.
+See tutorial #TODO
+- **Train** - The train feature enables the user to pass data (usually augmented data) into a specific model for training.
+The resulting model can be saved, or used directly to make predictions on real data.
+See tutorial #TODO
+- **Predict** - The predict feature enables the user to pass real data into a trained AI model to generate predictions and outputs to evaluate.
+See tutorial #TODO

-SPARCats has been developed to adhere to and enhance the [FAIR](https://www.nature.com/articles/sdata201618) and [TRUST](https://www.nature.com/articles/s41597-020-0486-7) principles core to SPARC
+SPARCats has been developed to adhere to and enhance the [FAIR](https://www.nature.com/articles/sdata201618) core to SPARC.
+- **F**indable - The SPARCats search tool directly enhances the findability of data contained within SPARC.
+- **A**ccessible - The low-code nature of the SPARCats cookie-cutter modules and comprehensive tutorials make searching for data, augmentation of data, and AI training accessible to users with a wide range of backgrounds and skills.
+From wetlab scientists, to curious highschool students.
+- **I**nteroperable - SPARCats incorporates many existing SPARC tools and can be incorporated into a wide range of workflows.
+- **R**eproducible -  The configurability of the SPARCats cookie-cutter modules enables repeatable, sharable pipelines.

 ## Impact
-This can be used to enhance understanding of the autonomic and peripheral nervous systems and drive
+This can be used to enhance understanding of the autonomic and peripheral nervous systems and accelerate the development of healthcare innovation.

+S
 ### Develops new capabilities of SPARC tools within o<sup>2</sup>S<sup>2</sup>PARC

-### Increase visibility of the value within SPARC's public data
+### Increase visibility and value of SPARC's public data
+The **Search** and **Augment** modules within SPARCats enables

 ## Setting up sparcats